-Efforts will be made to complete the investigation within a reasonable timeframe, which will be determined based upon the allegations, availability of witnesses and/or evidence, etc. in a particular case.
-When the timeframe will extend past the reasonable timeframe, the parties will be informed of the delay and the reason for the delay.
-The investigator shall keep the parties informed of the status of the investigation.
+Efforts will be made to complete the investigation and resolution within 120 business days.
+Temporary delays and limited extensions may be granted by the institutions for good cause throughout the investigation and resolution process.
+The parties will be informed in writing of any extension or delay and the applicable reason.
+The institution shall keep the parties informed of the status of the investigation.